PennLINC/qsiprep/docs/reconstruction.rst

 .. _pyafq_input_trk:

-``pyafq_input_trk``
+``mrtrix_multishell_msmt_pyafq_tractometry``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Identical to :ref:`pyafq` except that tractography generated using another reconstruciton pipeline (such as MRTrix3), instead of using pyAFQ's default DIPY tractography.
+Identical to :ref:`pyafq` except that tractography generated using IFOD2 from MRTrix3, instead of using pyAFQ's default DIPY tractography.
+This can also be used as an example for how to import tractographies from other reconstruciton pipelines to pyAFQ.

 .. _amico_noddi: